19.2.5. The Legend Item

 Use Resize to fit contents to control whether or not a legend should be automatically resized to fit its contents.
 If unchecked, then the legend will never resize and instead just stick to whatever size the user has set.
 Any content which doesn’t fit the size is cropped out.

 The Legend items group of the legend Item Properties panel provides the following functionalities (see Fig. 19.27):

 The legend will be updated automatically if Auto update is checked.
 When Auto update is unchecked this will give you more control over the legend items.
 All the icons below the legend items list will be activated.

-The legend items window lists all legend items and allows you to change item order, group layers, remove and restore items in the list, edit layer names and add a filter.
+The legend items window lists all legend items and allows you to change item order, group layers, remove and restore items in the list, edit layer names and symbology and add a filter.

 The button uses expressions to customize each symbol label of the selected layer (see Data-define the legend labels)

 The Filter legend by expression helps you filter which of the legend items of a layer will be displayed, i.e. using a layer that has different legend items (e.g., from a rule-based or categorized symbology), you can specify a boolean expression to remove from the legend tree, styles that have no feature satisfying a condition.
 Note that the features are nevertheless kept and shown in the layout map item.